Last Updated on: 1st November 2023, 03:26 pm

 Ignore The Parrot

 This method is the one that most owners struggle with, but some parrots get stressed by too much fuss and attention.
-So, give the parrot space until it feels comfortable enough to leave the cage.
+Give the parrot space until it feels comfortable enough to leave the cage.

-You can sit in the same room to offer comfort and support, but stay quiet and still so any sounds and movements don’t spook the parrot.
+You can sit in the same room to offer comfort and support, but stay quiet and still so any sounds and movements don’t scare the parrot.

 How To Parrot Proof A Room